domRiddle/ASF/FAQ.md

 ***

+**Q:** What is the difference between a warning and an error in the log?

+**A:** ASF writes to its log a bunch of information on various logging levels.
+Our objective is to explain **precisely** what ASF is doing, including what Steam issues it has to deal with, or other problems to overcome.
+Most of the time not everything is relevant, this is why we have two major levels being used in ASF in terms of problems - a warning level, and error level.

+General ASF rule is that warnings are **not** errors, therefore they should **not** be reported.
+A warning is an indicator to you that something potentially unwanted happen.
+Whether it was Steam not reacting, API throwing errors or your network connection being down - it's a warning, and it means we expected it to happen, so don't bother ASF development with it.

+Errors on the other hand indicate a situation that should not happen, therefore they're worth reporting as long as you made sure that it's not you who is causing them.
+If it's a common situation that we expect to happen, then it'll be converted to a warning instead.
+Otherwise, it's possibly a bug that should be corrected, not silently ignored.

+In one TL;DR sentence - report errors, don't report warnings.

+***

 **Q:** ASF can't start, the program window immediately closes after being launched!

 **A:** If even `log.txt` is not being generated then you most likely forgot to install .NET Core prerequisites, as stated in **[setting up](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)** guide.
 Other common problems might include trying to launch wrong ASF variant for your OS, or in other way missing native .NET Core runtime dependencies.